StyraInc/regal/docs/development.md

 # Development

 If you'd like to contribute to Regal, here are some pointers to help get you started.

+Before you start, the [architecture](./architecture) guide provides a useful overview of how Regal works, so you might want to read that before diving into the code!

 ## Contributing New Rules